jay-gajjar7/Python-Number-File-Processor/README.md

 9. Decrypt File: Decrypts the previously encrypted file content back to its original state.
 10. Exit: Closes the application.

-Future Enhancements
+## Future Enhancements
--Improved Encryption: Explore more advanced encryption methods to enhance file security.
+-**Improved Encryption**: Explore more advanced encryption methods to enhance file security.
--User Customization: Allow users to set custom encryption keys and random number ranges.
+-**User Customization**: Allow users to set custom encryption keys and random number ranges.
--Extended File Format Support: Expand support to other file formats like CSV or JSON.
+-**Extended File Format** Support: Expand support to other file formats like CSV or JSON.
--Enhanced Error Handling: Improve error messages and handling for a more robust user experience.
+-**Enhanced Error Handling**: Improve error messages and handling for a more robust user experience.

 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your enhancements or bug fixes.